 - Feel free to let everyone know you work for Urban Teachers but make it clear that the statements you post are your own.
 Something in your account profile, or a simple #IMO would work fine.

 - Remember that whatever you post can easily make its way to mass media.
-Be aware of and respect the confidentiality of Urban Teachers, Johns Hopkins, and your local school and abide by any policies dictated by them.
+Be aware of and respect the confidentiality of Urban Teachers, American University, and your local school and abide by any policies dictated by them.
 Lack of respect for the privacy of persons and organizations will not be tolerated.

 - Your voice can be powerful, so don’t spread false information, rumors or misleading claims about Urban Teachers (including staff and faculty), our products and services, or other partners.
 Get the facts to always be honest and accurate.